SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/01-basic-config-bdc/README.md

 ## Next Steps
 All the configurations are now in place.
-In the next [exercise](/02-install-insight-apps/README.md), you learn how an SAP BDC Admin can install an Insight App and start deriving insights from all the valulable business data.
+In the next [exercise](../02-install-intelligent-applications/README.md), you learn how an SAP BDC Admin can install an Intelligent Application and start deriving insights from all the valulable business data.
 In the subsequent exercises, we also learn how to  install data products.